 Pack them in a plastic bag or keep them inside the refrigerator.
 Romaine will stay fresh for up to seven days whereas, butterhead and loose-leaf types for two to three days.

 Remove any discolored outer leaves.
 Then trim off their bitter tips.
 Chop the remaining leaf to your desired size and discard the stem/root portion.

 Soak in saltwater for a few minutes to remove sand and parasite eggs and worms.
 Then, wash leaves in clean running water.
 Pat dry or use a salad spinner to remove the excess water.

 Regardless of the type, all lettuces should feature crispy, fresh leaves that are free of dark or slimy spots.
 Varieties such as romaine and butterhead should have compact heads with no brown stems.

 Here are some serving tips:

-The vegetable contains moderate levels of oxalic acid, 0.33 mg per 100 g of fresh leaves.
+Lettuce contains moderate levels of oxalic acid; 0.33 mg per 100 g of fresh leaves.
 (Medical disclaimer).

 ≻≻- Iceberg-lettuce nutrition facts.

 ≻≻- Lamb's lettuce (Mâche) nutrition facts.

 ≻≻-Back to Vegetables from Lettuce.
 Visit here for an impressive list of vegetables with complete illustrations of their nutrition facts and health benefits.